apostoldevel/apostol/README.md

 # Apostol

-**Apostol** is a framework for developing server-side (backend) applications, with source code in C++.
+**Apostol** is a framework for developing server applications (system services) on the Linux OS.

+DESCRIPTION
+-
+Apostol is developed in the C++ programming language using an asynchronous programming model based on the [epoll API](https://man7.org/linux/man-pages/man7/epoll.7.html) with direct access to the [PostgreSQL](https://www.postgresql.org/) (via the `libpq` library) specifically for high-load systems.

-The key element of the platform is an HTTP server with direct access to the [PostgreSQL](https://www.postgresql.org/) database.
+The key element of the platform is the built-in HTTP server with direct access to the PostgreSQL DBMS.

-**The uniqueness** of the solution lies in the fact that both the HTTP server and [PostgreSQL](https://www.postgresql.org/) sockets are in a single event processing loop, which allows data to be instantly transmitted from the HTTP server to the database.
-In other words, there are no intermediaries between the HTTP server and the database, which are usually represented by scripting programming languages.
-This, in turn, allows queries to be executed against the database with maximum efficiency and minimal time delays.
+The **uniqueness** of the solution lies in the fact that both the HTTP server and PostgreSQL sockets are within a single event processing loop, which allows data to be transmitted instantly from the HTTP server to the database.
+In other words, there are no intermediaries, typically represented by scripting languages, between the HTTP server and the database.
+This, in turn, allows database queries to be executed with maximum efficiency and minimal latency.

 * The main advantages:
     * **Autonomy**: After building, you get a fully ready-to-use binary file in the form of a system service (daemon) under Linux OS;
     * **Speed**: Queries to the HTTP server and the database are executed as fast as the operating system and DBMS allow;
     * **Connection pool**: Apostol has its own customizable connection pool with [PostgreSQL](https://www.postgresql.org/).

-DESCRIPTION
--
-**Apostol** is implemented as a framework for developing server software (system services) using an asynchronous programming model based on the [epoll API](https://man7.org/linux/man-pages/man7/epoll.7.html) with direct access to the [PostgreSQL](https://www.postgresql.org/) (through the library: `libpq`), specifically for highly loaded systems.

 MODULES
 -